 E. coli O157: H7 causes an estimated 63,000 hemorrhagic colitis cases annually in the United States.
+Review of database and studies from 10 out of 14 world health organizations subregions showed the global incidence of E. coli to be 2.8 million cases per year.
 E. coli O157: H7-induced HUS can result in systemic morbidities, such as acute renal failure, primarily in children.
 E. coli 0157: H7-induced HUS has become an important etiology of acute renal failure in children over the last two decades.
 While E. coli 0157: H7 causes diarrheal illness in both children and adults, systemic complications occur more frequently in children.
 In adults, E. coli 0157: H7 colitis can occasionally cause HUS and thrombotic thrombocytopenic purpura.
 Outbreaks of E. coli 0157: H7 typically occur sporadically in outbreaks with exposure to contaminated food sources.

 E. coli O157: H7 attaches to the microvilli of the intestinal epithelial cells utilizing the fimbriae of the intestinal cellular walls.
 Bacterial attachment results in characteristic effacing lesions that flatten the microvilli as bacteria rearrange the cytoskeletal actin underneath the epithelial layer and disrupt normal intestinal cell function.
 Large intestinal biopsy of hemorrhagic colitis specimens demonstrates cellular hemorrhage and edema characteristic of intestinal inflammation.
 The histologic features resemble a pattern similar to ischemic colitis and other toxin-mediated infectious colitis like C. difficile, making E. coli O157: H7 challenging to differentiate on histology alone.